-Apple, Macintosh, LaserWriter and AppleTalk are registered trademarks of Apple Computer, Inc.

-IBM, LAN Server, and AIX are trademarks of International Business Machines Corporation.
+Apple, Macintosh, LaserWriter, AppleTalk are trademarks of Apple Computer, Inc. IBM, LAN Server, and AIX are trademarks of International Business Machines Corporation.

 LAN Manager, Windows, and MS-DOS are trademarks of Microsoft Corporation.

 All other brand and product names mentioned in this user's guide are registered trademarks or trademarks of respective companies.